JD297/pushm/README.md

 Basicly pushm will be secured by the [AES256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) and [SHA2](https://en.wikipedia.org/wiki/SHA-2) algoithms.
 Advises for security and how it works against manipulation are following soon to release of version 1.0.0.

 ## Credits
-Special thanks to [@TheMorpheus407](https://github.com/TheMorpheus407/) (github) he has written an easy to use python AES file encryption script.
+Special thanks to [@TheMorpheus407](https://github.com/TheMorpheus407/) he has written an easy to use python AES file encryption script.

 The source code was completly written in my terminal editor [cedit](https://github.com/jd297/cedit/), so definetly checkout this repository.